mozilla-b2g/marionette-js-runner/README.md

 })
 ```

-Finally you can also create multiple clients.
+Multiple clients can also be created.

 ```js
 marionette('I like sending emails to myself', function() {